GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/private-aggregation/index.md

 ### Differences from Attribution Reporting

 The Private Aggregation API shares many similarities with the [Attribution Reporting API](/docs/privacy-sandbox/attribution-reporting/).
-Attribution Reporting is a standalone API designed to measure conversions, whereas Private Aggregation is built for cross-site measurements in conjunction with APIs like Protected Audience API and Shared Storage.
+Attribution Reporting is a standalone API designed to measure conversions, whereas Private Aggregation is built for cross-site measurements in conjunction with APIs such as the Protected Audience API and Shared Storage.
 Both APIs produce aggregatable reports that are consumed by the Aggregation Service back-end to generate summary reports.

 Attribution Reporting associates data gathered from an impression event and a conversion event, which happen at different times.
 Private Aggregation measures a single, cross-site event.